Get in Touch with NAME

 Companies which are engaged in employment activities in Malta, are required to keep full records for each employee, to include amounts paid as salaries, bonuses, allowances, any other additions, together with any deductions required by law relating to income tax and social security contributions (NI) from the date of engagement to the date of termination of employment.
 It is very important that statutory requirements are strictly adhered to.

-CSB Group’s dedicated payroll team assists clients with their payroll requirements where the outsourcing of payroll is required.
-CSB Group currently provides accounting and payroll services to well over 500 companies which operate within the online gaming, financial services, retail, aviation, marketing and consultancy services.
-Currently the largest payroll being administered consists of 200 employees.
-CSB Group’s Payroll Services are further complemented by Tax and Employment Law.
+CSB Group’s dedicated outsourced payroll advisors assists clients with their payroll requirements where the outsourcing of payroll is required.
+CSB Group currently provides payroll services to well over 70 companies which operate within the online gaming, financial services, retail, shipping, marketing, consultancy services amongst others.

 Payroll Function Setup